 Chubbuck is a somewhat small city located in the state of Idaho.
 With a population of 14,428 people and two constituent neighborhoods, Chubbuck is the 16th largest community in Idaho.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chubbuck is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Chubbuck is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Chubbuck is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Chubbuck who work in office and administrative support (16.17%), sales jobs (9.28%), and healthcare (6.48%).
+There are especially a lot of people living in Chubbuck who work in office and administrative support (18.08%), healthcare (6.97%), and sales jobs (6.72%).

 Also of interest is that Chubbuck has more people living here who work in computers and math than 95% of the places in the US.

+Chubbuck is a somewhat ethnically-diverse city.
 The people who call Chubbuck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chubbuck residents report their race to be White, followed by Native American.
-Important ancestries of people in Chubbuck include German, Irish, Norwegian, and Danish.
+Important ancestries of people in Chubbuck include German, Irish, European, and Danish.

 The most common language spoken in Chubbuck is English.
 Other important languages spoken here include Spanish and German.